 Share your Sadaqah with everyone and spread the goodness. #OINsadaqah

-If you have any questions about giving Sadaqah you can contact our team anytime online here or by calling 0207 100 8866
+If you have any questions about how to donate Sadaqah online or giving Sadaqah, you can contact our team anytime online or by calling 0207 100 8866